stdombek/docs/content/en/docs/Acquisitions/Receiving/_index.md

 *   **Create item.** Select the **Create item** checkbox to connect the new piece to an item in Inventory.
 This option is only available for pieces linked to an order with the purchase order line **Create inventory** value set to “Instance, holdings, item.” .
 Note: In order to create an item in Inventory, a default instance status, instance type, and loan type must already be set up in Settings.
 See [Settings > Orders](../../settings/settings_orders/settings_orders/) for more information.
 *   **Supplement.** Select the **Supplement** checkbox to indicate that the piece is supplementary material such as a CD or a map.
 *   **Display on holdings.**  Select the **Display on holdings** checkbox to indicate that information about this piece should be displayed in the Inventory app in the Acquisition section of the holdings record.
 See [Inventory > Acquisition](../../inventory/#acquisition) for more information.
+*   **Bound.** Indicates the piece has been bound with other pieces associated with the receiving title.
 *   **Order line locations.**  A list of locations that were selected on the purchase order line.
 *   **Select holdings.**  In the drop down list, select the location for this piece.
 You can change the location by clicking [Create new holdings for location](#create-new-holdings-for-location).